 Tip! a battery case which bulges or has cracks might need replacing

 Next you should move onto to checking the battery case for any types of cracks, bulges or any other obvious abnormal imperfections.
 These could be signs that the battery itself might need replacing.
 In the event of damage to posts or clamps or severe damage to the battery casing, you should bring your car to an expert mechanic at a local car repair shop for further inspection and repairs.

 Check The Battery Terminals and Connections

 Now, to clean battery posts and or terminals; Remove and loosen the negative cable first.
 (Negative is always black or uses a minus (-) sign to recognize it).
 After removing the negative cable, remove the red cable (this is the positive cable).

 Then combine a small mixture of baking soda and water until it becomes a paste form.
-Now using a small wire brush, use the paste on the battery posts, as a cleaning agent.
-This homemade paste will remove rust and corrosion and any oil or other substance that will have on the charging system of the battery itself.
-Be sure the paste is quite thick, and not too much water has been added.
-It should not drip at all.
-If any part of your battery or battery casing shows signs of serious damage, it may be necessary to bring your car to your local car repair shop to have them replaced or repaired to safe conditions.
+Now, using a small wire brush, use the paste on the battery posts as a cleaning agent.
+This homemade paste will remove rust and corrosion and any oil or other substance that has built up on the battery terminals.
+Be sure the paste is quite thick, and not too much water has been added and that it does not drip at all.
+Once you are finished carefully clean any remaining paste off the battery clamps and terminals with a soft, dry cloth or kitchen towel.

 Now that the battery posts and case are cleaned, maintained and inspected accurately, coat the clamps and the posts with a very light coat of oil or grease.
 This will aid in preventing rust and corrosion in the future.
 Now you can begin to reconnect the cables, connect the positive (red) cable first, then the negative (black).